Tagline: Mind Over Matter.

-Starring: Tom Bresnahan, Cynthia Preston, David Gale, George Buza, Christine Kossak, Bret Pearson, Bernice Quiggan, Susannah Hoffmann, Justine Campbell, Robert King, Kenneth McGregor, Vinetta Strombergs, Richard Gira, Wendy Springate, Harry Booker, Steve Mousseau, Sarah Chapple, Carol Lazare, Garry Brown
+Starring: Tom Bresnahan, Cynthia Preston, David Gale, George Buza, Christine Kossak, Bret Pearson, Bernice Quiggan, Susannah Hoffmann

 R | 1hr 34min | Horror/Sci-Fi

-The Brain is another in a long line of Canadian B-movies that fall under the category Canuxploitation—the kind that first allowed Cronenberg to break into the industry, and it taps into many of his concepts and themes, recalling movies such as Scanners and even Videodrome, although such comparisons are tenuous at best.
-At it’s poorly defined core the movie is a satire on television as a tool for propaganda, but also acts as a commentary on the draw of self-help gurus, lampooning mankind’s mindless susceptibility to the cultish extravagances of onscreen con men and our willingness to submit to any white coat claiming to be a doctor.
+The Brain is another in a long line of Canadian B-movies that falls under the category Canuxploitation — the kind of lawless, bargain basement indulgence that first allowed Cronenberg to break into the industry — and it taps into many of his concepts and themes, recalling movies such as Scanners and even Videodrome, though such comparisons are tenuous at best.
+At its poorly defined core the movie is a satire on television as a tool for propaganda, but it also acts as a commentary on the draw of self-help gurus, lampooning mankind’s mindless susceptibility to the cultish extravagances of onscreen conmen and our willingness to submit to any white coat claiming to be a doctor.

-The brain in question has come into the possession of psychologist Dr. Blake, whose increasingly popular TV show promotes ‘independent thinking’ as a means to tackle society’s ills, but which in reality acts as a conduit for indoctrination.
-Blake’s malevolent aspirations seem to end at fame and popularity, and he refuses to accept the fact that his pet’s tissue based activities and a spate of unexplained deaths are related, even when his sexy lab assistant is devoured for daring to insinuate that The Brain has a mind of its own (and yes, I see the irony).
+In order to aid his conquest, The Brain has come into the possession of psychologist Dr. Blake, whose increasingly popular TV show promotes ‘independent thinking’ as a means to tackle society’s ills, but which in reality acts as a conduit for indoctrination.
+Blake’s malevolent aspirations seem to end at fame and popularity, and he refuses to accept the fact that his pet’s tissue-based activities and a spate of unexplained deaths are related, even when his sexy lab assistant is devoured for daring to insinuate that The Brain has a mind of its own (and yes, I see the irony).

 It soon becomes clear that the bigger The Brain becomes the more powerful its abilities, and so Blake and his henchman set about beefing it up in order to gain control of the entire community.
-Unluckily for him, pseudo-genius Jim finally figures out that the cannibalistic brain is the reason why the townsfolk have been transformed into murderous zombies, and a frantic race to locate The Brain and release them from its neurological grip ensues.
+Unluckily for him, pseudo-genius Jim finally figures out that the cannibalistic brain is the reason why the townsfolk have been transformed into murderous zombies, and a frantic race to locate the sentient beast and release them from its neurological grip ensues.